 frosting of your choice (we love this one)

 orange starburst, tootsie rolls, or other soft moldable candy

-Mix coconut and food coloring and stir with a fork until color is evenly distributed.
+Mix coconut and food coloring with a fork until color is evenly distributed.
 Cut orange candy into small pieces and mold into beak shapes.
 Frost cupcakes (tint frosting yellow if desired) and cover with coconut.
-Place 2 m&m’s on for eyes and a candy beak.
+Place 2 M&M’s on for eyes and a candy beak.